 "Since medical school, I often find myself surrounded by well-meaning professionals who miss critical pieces of the puzzle for our patients; if you’ve never been without a car, never been somewhere you didn’t speak the language or never been on the receiving end of discrimination, it is harder to support patients who live without those advantages," said Flores.
 "Many hands make lighter work, and my hope is that this will be true for our cohort in the Equity Leadership Initiative.
 I am so looking forward to connecting with leaders who share similar backgrounds and a singular purpose to improve equity for all Rhode Islanders."

 Kassandra Florez of Pawtucket is the Community Affairs Coordinator at the Office of U.S. Senator Jack Reed.
-Previously, she was the Constituent Liaison for the city of Pawtucket, where she focuses on strengthening relationships with residents and supporting community-based safety initiatives.
-Previously, she taught English as a Second Language in Madrid, Spain.
+Previously, she was the Constituent Liaison for the city of Pawtucket, where she focused on strengthening relationships with residents and supporting community-based safety initiatives, and also taught English as a Second Language in Madrid, Spain.
 Florez serves on the board of Progreso Latino.
 She earned a BA in Political Science at the University of Rhode Island and a master’s in International Relations and Diplomacy at Universidad Alfonso X el Sabio in Madrid, Spain.

 “It is an honor to be accepted into the Equity Leadership Initiative.
 I am excited to connect with different leaders across the state and learn from one another.
 Through ELI's mentorship and leadership, I am eager to continue developing my career, and creating a foundation for future generations to learn from," said Florez.

 Lehidy Frias of Providence is the Director of the Unity Center at Rhode Island College and Director of Restorative Justice RI, LLC.
 Formerly, they worked at Brown University’s Center for Students of Color and the Restorative Practices Specialist at the RYSE Center in Richmond, CA. Frias earned a BA in Anthropology and Public Health at Brown University and an MA in Restorative Justice from Vermont Law School.
 They have an initial mastery completion certification for Restorative Justice through the Youth Restoration Project and are a certified mediator.